 Where possible, your son will also be visited in his primary school by a member of our transition team.
 This conversation is a chance for us to explain the school day and some key procedures, as well as offer advice on how to manage things like preparing in advance for a much more structured day.
 It is also an excellent opportunity for him to ask questions of us and for us to talk to his primary school teacher.

-An information evening for new parents is held in late June (Thursday 30th June 2022 for 2022 entry).
+A welcome evening for new parents is held in late June (Thursday 27th June 2024, for 2024 entry).
 The Headteacher will outline the ethos of the school as well as explain some of the day-to-day procedures that operate.
 Parents will also be able to meet with the Year 7 pastoral team if they have any concerns.